bandrzejczak/chess-challenge/README.md

     The algorithm found 3063828 solutions
     This solution was generated for you in 23839ms Would you like to see the solutions? (n/Y) n

+### Is it the only way to solve it?

+Of course not!
+Actually there are two more tries of solving this problems in this very repository:

+- **branch `breadth-first`**

+  I've tried to use breadth-first search algorithm instead of used here depth-first search algorithm.
+The problem with breadth-first search algorithm is that it look promising because of the potential for optimization and filtering unfruitful search sub-trees, but it's memory complexity is so high, that I never got an answer from this one.

+- **branch `fundamentals`**

+  In N Queens problem and probably in all chess related problems there is this concept of [fundamental solution](http://en.wikipedia.org/wiki/Eight_queens_puzzle#Solutions).
+The solutions given by the algorithm can be all generated from the set of fundamental solutions by using combinations of rotations and reflections.
+The premise of the algorithm implemented on this branch was to generate only the list of fundamental solutions and then generate all other solutions as a variations of fundamental solutions.
+Generating fundamental solutions was actually much faster, but generating variations was so slow, that this *improvement* failed.
+You can read a little more in [commit 7257615](https://bitbucket.org/bandrzejczak/chess-challenge/commits/72576155c877e05f885b820e91b7a627f19056e4).